caiobegotti/Panfolio/README.markdown

 Panfolio
 --------

-HERE BE DRAGONS!
-As of now Panfolio is possibly a bit buggy while it's under a major rewrite in order to get rid of all JavaScript code.
-It should work fine, but not in all browsers or resolutions yet due to its cool new CSS tricks, though this is the eventual target of the next major release.
-You have been warned.

 Panfolio is a tiny Python script to generate a nice and simple, yet beautiful, gallery of all your (say, vacations) pictures.
 The only reason I wrote this was to get a free coffee on @artmello, who happens to be quite lazy to organize his photos :-) but hey, it worked fine and I went on a Round The World trip, so all my photos MUST be put online with Panfolio... that's the basic requirement now.

 Demo